Faisal-9999/Faisal-9999/README.md

 - 👋 Hi, I’m @Faisal-9999
-- 👀 I’m interested in Rust and backend development
+- 👀 I’m interested in backend development
-- 🌱 I’m currently learning Rust and Data Structures
+- 🌱 I’m currently learning Data Structures
-- 💞️ I’m looking forward to becoming a Rust Developer in the future
+- 💞️ I’m looking forward to becoming a full stack developer

 <!---
 Faisal-9999/Faisal-9999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.